 Our online community is at the heart of our communication with artists.
 To let us know about your work, you should register at nationaltheatrewales.org and create a profile for yourself.
-Try to create a profile that will help us learn about you and what you do.
-Please also join a group on the network corresponding to your interests, e.g. writers, creatives (inc directors and designers); this will help us to keep in touch with you with relevant opportunities.
-Then send a message to Catherine Paskell on the network, letting her know that you have joined, and attaching samples of or links to your work.
+Try to create a profile that will help us learn about you and what you do, though we understand that some artists are shy and will accept a profile with name and basic details.
+Please also join a group on the network corresponding to your interests, e.g. Writers, Creatives (including directors and designers); this will help us to keep in touch with you with about relevant opportunities.
 If you are happy for your work to be open to the public, we encourage you to attach or link samples to your profile.
+Then send a message to Catherine Paskell on the network, telling her that you have joined.
+If you have attached work to your profile, let her know; if you prefer to keep your work confidential, she can give you an email address where you can send samples.
 If you have a particular idea that you want to suggest to us, please make this clear in your initial message.
 We accept submissions from all artists, but we ask you to let us know about your reasons for submitting to National Theatre Wales, and your relationship to or interest in Wales.
+We will always acknowledge your submission, usually within a week.